-- It is not the intent of the County that the code impair any valid, existing and bona fide contract rights contrary to Article I, Section 10, Florida Constitution ("Prohibited laws"). - (2) Accordingly, any person may submit a statement to the Planning Manager as to an alleged impairment of contractual rights, which shall specifically identify the provision(s) of the code that the applicant believes cause the impairment, and evidence of such contractual rights that were valid and in effect as of January 10, 2017, including but not limited to contracts, agreements, and covenants.
+- (1) It is not the intent of the County that the I-Drive District Code impair any valid, existing and bona fide contract rights contrary to Article I, Section 10, Florida Constitution ("Prohibited laws"). - (2) Accordingly, any person may submit a statement to the Planning Manager as to an alleged impairment of contractual rights, which shall specifically identify the provision(s) of the I-Drive District Code that the applicant believes cause the impairment, and evidence of such contractual rights that were valid and in effect as of January 10 February 7, 2017, including but not limited to contracts, agreements, and covenants.
 The statement and supporting materials, along with a non-refundable application fee in an amount approved by the Board of County Commissioners, shall be submitted to the Planning Manager, who shall review the statement and supporting materials in consultation with the County Attorney's Office.
-Within sixty (60) calendar days of receipt of the complete and sufficient statement and supporting materials, the Planning Manager shall issue a written determination, unless the applicant agrees in writing to an extension of time. - (A) If the determination finds an impermissible impairment of contract, the determination shall identify the provisions of the code causing the impairment, and shall grant or approve such waivers or deviations as necessary to avoid such impairment, with such waivers or deviations being valid for only the length of time that the contract or other document giving rise to the impairment remains valid and in effect. - (B) If the determination does not find an impermissible impairment of contract, the determination shall explain the rationale for the determination.
+Within sixty (60) calendar days of receipt of the complete and sufficient statement and supporting materials, the Planning Manager shall issue a written determination, unless the applicant agrees in writing to an extension of time. - (A) If the determination finds an impermissible impairment of contract, the determination shall identify the provisions of the I-Drive District Code causing the impairment, and shall grant or approve such waivers or deviations as necessary to avoid such impairment, with such waivers or deviations being valid for only the length of time that the contract or other document giving rise to the impairment remains valid and in effect. - (B) If the determination does not find an impermissible impairment of contract, the determination shall explain the rationale for the determination.